Rewash2594/offensive-security-mental-models/methodology/engagement_lifecycle.md

 An engagement is successful not because:
 - all techniques were used
-- all phases were completed
+- all steps were completed

 But because:
 - decisions improved over time